oroinc/OroCRMDotmailerBundle/README.md

 After the Username and Password have been filled in, the *Check Connection* button appears.
 Click the button to check the credentials validity before saving the Integration.

+.. note:: Given Dotmailer's non-existent API and limitations, the export is ran asynchronously on OroCRM side by a message queue processor with very low priority, and tries from time to time to get an answer for the export status from Dotmailer.
+Until Dotmailer's WatchDog does not finish it's checks, the address book will not be updated, and it could last for undefined period of time.
+Given the discrepancies that can arise between two systems, until there is at least one export process in progress, all the upcoming export processes will be skipped.
+When dotmailer will respond to this export process, Marketing List statuses are correctly updated on OroCRM side, and the next exports will be processed.

 ## Connecting Marketing List to Dotmailer

 After the integration has been created and its status has been set to Active, the list of Address Books will be automatically imported from Dotmailer to Oro, and Oro Marketing Lists may be connected to the Dotmailer Address Books.